 “Parents need to have conversations with their kids and warn them of the specific dangers and to have a safety plan in place,” Michalke says.

 Kids should know to never, ever go with a stranger – no matter what the person says.
-The National Crime Prevention Council suggests going over specific scenarios with your kids, such as someone who says they need help finding their lost puppy.
+The National Crime Prevention Council suggests going over specific scenarios with your kids, such as someone who says he needs help finding his lost puppy.

 Walk in numbers, take lighted paths